SPRING FEVER CONCERT & 8TH ANNUAL GALA BACHFEST

 Michael Dodge, tenor

-Usher in spring with Bach in Baltimore’s Spring Fever Concert, presenting Man singet mit Freuden vom Sieg (There are joyful songs of victory).
+Usher in spring with our Spring Fever Concert featuring Bach’s Cantata 149: Man singet mit Freuden vom Sieg (There are joyful songs of victory).
 Composed in 1728/29 for the Feast of Saint Michael, this bright and festive piece features trumpets and timpani setting the stage for a polyphonic rallying cry triumphing good over evil.
 Of all the Bach instrumental music, none is more exhilarating and festive than his Orchestral Suite, No. 3 in D major.
 In addition to the powerful fanfares in the trumpets, this suite is beloved for the famous slow movement, nicknamed “Air on a G String.”

 Claire Galloway Weber is an avid linguist and proponent of presenting modern works alongside more standard opera and art song repertoire.
 In the 2017/2018 season, she will return to the Baltimore Musicales and debut with Bach in Baltimore.